 Wave 2 - there are times when despite this, some pupils do not make good progress towards their desired level of outcome.
 At this point, the classteacher, with input from the pupil and their parents/carers, will review the possible barriers preventing progress.
-Once these have been identified, appropriate short term interventions will begin.
-At this stage the pupil may be added to the SEND register under the category of SEND support.
+Once these have been identified, appropriate short-term interventions will begin.

 Wave 3 - if a pupil is still not making expected progress despite high quality teaching and wave 2 support, something different needs to be done.
 The classteacher and SENCo will review all the information gathered and discuss the next steps with parents/carers.
-The four stage process of assess, plan, do, review (see below) will be used.
-At this stage the pupil will already be recorded on the SEND register under the category of SEND support.
+The four-stage process of assess, plan, do, review (see below) will be used.
+At this stage the pupil will be recorded on the SEND register under the category of SEND support.